Governance & Oversight

 Member since 2020

-Quilantan-Rivera has worked for Justice Gina M. Benavides for the past 35 years and for Justice Jaime E. Tijerina for the past three years.
-She worked for a private defense firm for 20 years and has spent the past 15 working for the Thirteenth Court of Appeals.
+Quilantan-Rivera has worked for Justice Gina M. Benavides for the past 35-plus years and for Justice Jaime E. Tijerina for the past four years.
+She worked for a private defense firm for 20 years, and she has spent the past 16 years working for the Thirteenth Court of Appeals.
 She earned a paralegal degree from Texas State Technical College.